Head of Department: Mr L Peace

-There are currently six Physical Education (PE) teachers in the department, all of whom are committed, enthusiastic and dedicated to providing all students with the opportunity to experience a suitably broad and balanced PE curriculum.
-Students are given the chance to gain enjoyment and physical well being out of sporting activity but are also presented with the opportunity to specialise and develop through our varied extra curricular sports programmes.
+There are currently eight Physical Education (PE) teachers in the department, all of whom are committed, enthusiastic and dedicated to providing all students with the opportunity to experience a suitably broad and balanced PE curriculum.
+Students are given the chance to gain enjoyment and physical well-being out of sporting activity but are also presented with the opportunity to specialise and develop through our varied co-curricular sports programme.

 We are proud to say that Claremont High School Academy is the first school in the borough to be awarded the afPE (Association for Physical Education) Quality Mark for Physical Education and School Sport.